MS MIS Career Checklist

 Stay active with campus career events

-Attend job fairs and networking events within UB, the community and nationally.
+Attend on-campus job fairs and networking events within the community, including any relevant events organized by the UB Career Design Center.
 However, do not rely solely on on-campus interviewing for full-time positions.

 Add to and update your target list of companies